grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* ...could also be Bastian for a little character development, but I think he remains just a skinny quiet smoking pole.
 	* I like that this will play in later when they decide what to do when they find out that Owen slept with the ramming sub's captain's wife.
 	* though maybe this human relations element is covered by the fight with Chips
-* [ ] Add a symbol or logo to the side of the Prospect, something that could be visually rendered in the real world
-	* I don't think this will make it into the first book or short story
 * [X] give chapters headers (but remove numbers, those are not doing anything -- but keep the number on the md file name so the order is easy t follow):
 	1. Tablemount
 	2. The _Gnat_